25 Low-Shedding Dog Breeds (With Pictures)

 Lifespan | 14–15 years |

 The amount of shedding that the Bichon Frise does is so negligible that it is practically non-existent.
 They have a curled double coat, which minimizes how much fur can be shed.
-This makes them excellent companions for people with dog allergies or those who simply don’t want to be bothered by the constant cleanup.
+This makes them excellent companions for people with dog allergies or those who don’t want to be bothered by the constant cleanup.
 However, their coat requires daily brushing to maintain.

 Thankfully, the Bichon Frise thrives in family settings.
 They are adorable, curious, and friendly with a playful attitude.
 They are always eager to socialize with their families, and they interact well with young children and other dogs.